ymao21/Slacker/README.md

     npm install --prefix react-app
     npm run build --prefix react-app

-After a successful build the application can then be ran using gunicorn
+After a successful build the application can then be ran using Gunicorn

     gunicorn --worker-class eventlet -w 1 --bind 0.0.0.0:5000 app:app
-To remove all messages, channels, dms and reset back to initial DB state run:
+To remove all messages, channels, DMS and reset back to the initial DB state run:

     flask seed undo